nvplus/randomuser/README.md

 # RandomUser
-Basic site that pulls from the [Random User API](https://randomuser.me/) that I'm using as practice for Reactgit remote add origin git@github.com:nvplus/randomuser.git
+Basic site that pulls from the [Random User API](https://randomuser.me/) that I'm using as practice for React